thekofimensah/bestlist-vitara/README.md

 - Use `./gradlew clean assembleDebug` as a last resort when builds fail

-Command I use for changes:
+## Command I use for changes:

-npm run build && npx cap sync android
+npm run build && npx cap sync android npm run build && npx cap sync ios

 To do: